 There’s another reason I think CIOs will increasingly look to architects in the push to maintain and improve the entire environment.
 An architect’s remit includes looking across the environment and make design recommendations that lower opex and capex costs, do more with less, rationalize services and consolidate vendors.
 Nowhere else under the office of the CIO do these individual metrics matter as much, at least outside of FP&A teams.

 Teams that manage, say, EDR, or compliance, or other operational aspects are necessarily thinking in platforms and ecosystem-wide efficiency (some, in fact, relish having many different point products to manage because it means they maintain larger teams and receive more budget to keep running them.)
 But an architect, by definition, has to think ecosystem-wide.
 And if the modern CIO has to achieve digital transformation, make IT an enabler, not just a cost center, stay secure and resilient and maintain continuous compliance – and occasionally, see his or her family in the midst of all of these weighty priorities! – that CIO is going to lean on roles that make solution-level decisions easier.
 That’s an architect.

 A word on automation, which would sometimes seem to be at odds with the role of the architect: it isn’t.
 For all the automation and orchestration you can now have in your environment – and you have so many vendors climbing all over themselves to try to “own” the message around both of those slippery words – you still need a conductor for that orchestra who understands, at a solution level, how the pieces ideally harmonize.
 That’s invariably the architect.

-Architect, Tomorrow is a regular forum, facilitated by Tanium, that brings together architects for group discussions on the issues most pressing to your stakeholders.
-We don’t mind when things get a little intense – this is too important a role in a modern IT operations and security environment!
+Architect Tomorrow is a global, virtual community facilitated by Tanium that brings together architects for group discussions (in person and online) on the issues most pressing to your stakeholders.
+We don’t mind when things get a little intense — this is too important a role in a modern complex organization!